ravindraramavath/AgriCommodityTradedInIndia/README.md

 ## Source data
 The data has been pulled from [eNam dasbhoard](https://enam.gov.in/web/dashboard/trade-data) which is available only for one week at a time.

-The data is available from 2019 October onwards till last week ending on a saturday.
+The data is available from 2019 January onwards till last week ending on a saturday.

-There is one month data available for 2019 March as well which was pulled to check growth in arrivals.

 ## Data update
-Data available from 01-Jan-19 to 28-Jun-20.
+Data available from 01-Jan-19 to 11-Jul-20.
 Note: 38 new mandis have been integrated into enam on 15th May 20, so before analysing look at mandi level data.

 ## Licence